leoyala/leoyala.github.io/_drafts/2021-04-17-dynamic_plotting_python.md

 Samll dataset: 1.56 ms ± 870 µs per loop (mean ± std. dev. of 7 runs, 10 loops each)
 Big dataset: 1.34 ms ± 265 µs per loop (mean ± std. dev. of 7 runs, 10 loops each)
 ```

+## Learning curve
+After trying for some days each of the tools that we have reviewed in this post, I would recommend to use **Plotly** if
+you would like to learn to do dynamic plots fast.
+Specially, I would recommend using `plotly-express`.
+If you want to
+modify how the results look like after using `plotly-express`, you can still use the`Figure.update` method to modify either
+the traces or the layout of the plot, You still have full control of the visualization after using `plotly-express`.
+IF you need to do computations at run time for a database, you can pair `plotly-express` with `Dash` and you will get a
+really great combination.

+If you require very specific controls for your visualization then I would recommend using `Bokeh` or `mpld3` just be aware
+that for those extra integrations, you will have to hardcode it in `HTML` or `JS`.
+So my general recommendation would be:

+> Use `plotly-express` or `plotly-express` + `Dash` for a fast learning curve, and use `Bokeh` or `mpld3` for custom-made
+> visualizations that can not be done with `plotly-express`.

+## Community support
+To finalize this post I would like to write something about community support for these tools.
+If we talk only about the
+**GitHub** contributors for the specific visualization libraries that we have discussed, `Bokeh` is at the top at this
+moment.
+I am not active in their support community, so I am not sure how responsive the community is.
+However, from a
+first glance it looks like it is very active.
+My experience with the `Plotly` community has been good so far, and I will probably stick with it for the time being.

+Well, I hope that this has been of help to you somehow and until next time!

+> You are never wrong to do the right thing